Dr. Andrew Huberman

 Venue information

 Our foyers will be open 90 minutes pre-show for Concert Hall and Joan Sutherland Theatre performances, and two hours pre-show for Western Foyer venue performances.
 Refreshments will be available for purchase from our theatre bars.
-Please remember to maintain physical distancing whilst consuming drinks in our foyers.

 All Sydney Opera House foyers are pram accessible, with lifts to the main and western foyers.
 The public lift to all foyers is accessible from the corridor near the escalators on the Lower Concourse and also in the Western Foyer via the corridor on the Ground Level (at the top of the escalators).
-Pram parking will be available outside the theatres in the Western Foyer consistent with COVID-safe rules.
+Pram parking will be available outside the theatres in the Western Foyer.

 Getting here

 The Sydney Opera House Car Park, operated by Wilson Parking, is open and available to use.
 Wilson Parking offer discounted parking if you book ahead.
-Please see their website for details.
+Please see the Wilson Parking website for details.

-Please check the Transport NSW website for the latest advice and information on travel and COVID-19 safety measures.
-You can catch public transport (bus, train, ferry) to Circular Quay and enjoy a six min walk to the Opera House.
+Please check the Transport NSW website for the latest advice and information on travel.
+You can catch public transport (bus, train, ferry) to Circular Quay and enjoy a six minute walk to the Opera House.

 Covid-safe information

 The health and wellbeing of everyone attending the Opera House is our top priority.
 We’re committed to making your experience safe, comfortable and enjoyable, with a number of measures in place including regular cleaning of high-touch areas, air conditioning systems that maximise ventilation, and hand sanitiser stations positioned in all paths of travel.
-We encourage you to wear a mask in indoor settings or when physical distancing can’t be maintained, and please stay home if you feel unwell.
+We remind our audiences and visitors to please stay home if you feel unwell.
 If you need to discuss your ticketing or booking options, contact our Box Office team on 02 9250 7777.

 The Sydney Opera House no longer requires patrons to show that they are fully vaccinated against COVID-19.